 - Describe the point of your channel; tell what the person will find on it;

 - Pay special attention to the first 150 characters.
 First words should clearly describe what is behind your channel.

 Here we need our keyword list we’ve collected earlier.
 Create a tag for every topic you mentioned in your videos, in all variations.

-At the very beginning, you can look up at your competitors.
+At the very beginning, you can look up at your competitors, or use popular YouTube tags.
 Use the vidIQ plugin to find out what tags your competitors use:

 Dig through the settings and check if everything is alright there.
 Don’t forget to put a check mark to allow your channel to appear in other channels recommendations (you’ll find it in the Advanced settings):

 The playlist is a collection of videos put together on your channel.
 It shouldn’t be only your videos, feel free to share some videos from other channels as well.
 But the first video in the playlist should be yours.